BLACK SADDLE

 9:30 – Departure.
 In the morning, you will start your horseback journey towards Kerge Otok.
 As you leave the valley, the landscape gradually becomes drier and more desert-like, opening into wide, vast plains where you can see far across the entire area.

-Along the way, you will stop to visit the historical Shakhty rock paintings (4,200 m).
+Along the way, we will stop to visit the historical Shakhty rock paintings (4,200 m).
 These ancient petroglyphs date back to the Neolithic period.

 Among the most notable figures are three similar human-like shapes positioned beneath an image of an animal.
 This composition has often been compared to the clavicorn figures found in Paleolithic art.